Rolling Budget Definition

 #3 – Overhead Budget

-In this budget, enterprises are estimating the cost of indirect material, indirect labor, operational cost like rent, electricity, water, traveling, and many others.
-The overhead budget is divided into two parts one is fixed overhead and one is variable overhead.
+In this budget, enterprises are estimating the cost of indirect material, indirect laborIndirect LaborEmployees who are not directly involved in the production of finished goods or services are classified as indirect labour.
+They do, however, contribute to the production and manufacturing ecosystem.
+Accountants, human resources, sales and marketing teams, are it's examples., operational cost like rent, electricity, water, traveling, and many others.
+The overhead budget is divided into two parts one is fixed overhead, and one is variable overhead.
 It is also known as the expense budget.

 #4 – Financial Budget

-In the financial budget, the enterprise has to forecast the requirement of funds for running the business whether is long term or short term.
-In this budget, the company is also planning to invest their excess cash in that manner so that they can get a maximum return or if the money is required for business then they can pull out that money from the investment easily.
+In the financial budget, the enterprise has to forecast the requirement of funds for running the business, whether it is long term or short term.
+In this budget, the company is also planning to invest their excess cash in that manner so that they can get a maximum return, or if the money is required for business, then they can pull out that money from the investment easily.

 #5 – Capital Expenditure Budget